- Children Diagnosed With Cancer: Financial and Insurance Issues

 When a child is diagnosed with cancer, families and parents will need to know about and cope with many problems.
 This document, which offers ideas for managing the costs of cancer diagnosis and treatment, is one in a series of documents for parents and caregivers of a child with cancer.
 The other documents have information on how to cope with the cancer diagnosis, understanding the health care system, returning to school, and the late effects of cancer treatment.

-Even if your child has health insurance, you’ll find that it doesn’t cover everything.
-And even if your child is well-insured, cancer can cause financial problems.
+Even if your child has health insurance, you’ll find that it doesn’t cover all the costs involved.
+And even if your child is well-insured, cancer can still cause financial problems.

 If your child isn’t covered by health insurance, it can be really scary.
 But there are other options for paying for treatment you should know about.

 This information is not meant as expert professional advice for any person, family, or insurance situation.
 If you need help, it’s best to use a financial professional.
-We will try to give you information about:
+Here, we’ll cover:

 - Government-funded insurance plans